Shortest path problem: Unweighted graphs

-Directed acyclic graphs (DAGs)
+Directed acyclic graphs

-An algorithm using topological sorting can solve the single-source shortest path problem in time Θ(E + V) in arbitrarily-weighted DAGs.
+An algorithm using topological sorting can solve the single-source shortest path problem in time Θ(E + V) in arbitrarily-weighted directed acyclic graphs.

 Directed graphs with nonnegative weights

 The following table is taken from Schrijver (2004), with some corrections and additions.

 A green background indicates an asymptotically best bound in the table; L is the maximum length (or weight) among all edges, assuming integer edge weights.

 Directed graphs with arbitrary weights without negative cycles

 Directed graphs with arbitrary weights with negative cycles

 Finds a negative cycle or calculates distances to all vertices.

 Planar graphs with nonnegative weights

+Applications

+Network flows are a fundamental concept in graph theory and operations research, often used to model problems involving the transportation of goods, liquids, or information through a network.
+A network flow problem typically involves a directed graph where each edge represents a pipe, wire, or road, and each edge has a capacity, which is the maximum amount that can flow through it.
+The goal is to find a feasible flow that maximizes the flow from a source node to a sink node.

+Shortest Path Problems can be used to solve certain network flow problems, particularly when dealing with single-source, single-sink networks.
+In these scenarios, we can transform the network flow problem into a series of shortest path problems.